hrefjeff/sfv/_daily_log/general.md

 4. Defending vtrigger activations without backdashing/jumping back

+# 2020-09-30

+I entered NLBC today.
+I'm VERY suprised that I have to even write down what I'm about to.
+I didn't vary my wake up options.
+I did backrise against dhalsim every. single. time.
+So, I'm going to add wake up with punches/kicks to dictate my wake up action to my list of "things I'm currently working on".
+I thought I was passed this.
+I guess not!

+2nd game it was against an E.Honda.
+I used Karin.
+I got stale with jumps.
+Won my first game, lost the following 2.
+I just don't enjoy that matchup in general.
+Maybe I'll hit up JoeyJoeJoe.

 # 2020-09-27

 I watched BushinMasterRD vs. Crossover's Seth.
 VT1 VS2.
 Interesting enough, I play the matchup the same way.
 Use vskill only after KD's (mainly with bushinsho).
 The thing I learned though is with YZ sHP -> EX bushinsho.
 It trades at max range with 3f-4f.